 Bait al Karama has two main goals.
-First, it supports the women’s social and economic needs through a food-based social enterprise.
-The second is to draw international attention to the Old City as a place of Art and Culture via cultural and artistic initiatives and sustainable tourism.
+First, it supports women’s social and economic needs through a food-based social enterprise.
+Second, it hopes to draw international attention to the Old City as a place of art and culture via cultural and artistic initiatives and sustainable tourism.
 To achieve these goals, the center hosts lunches and culinary tours to explore the culinary traditions of the Old City.
 It also provides social and educational activities for the community.

-Bait al Karama partners with Slow Food International, hosts residency programs, and has refurbished an affiliated guesthouse in order to draw in food scholars and tourists to Nablus.

-In addition to generating income through tuition and fees for cooking classes, this creates a cross cultural conversation that allows the women to tell their stories, disseminate Nablusian cuisine and promote peace and understanding.
+In addition to generating income through tuition and fees for cooking classes, the center allows for a cross-cultural conversation through which the women can tell their stories, disseminate Nablusian cuisine, and promote peace and understanding.

 We chose to honor Bait al Karama as sometimes peace needs to be designed.
 For many communities around the world who are dealing with conflict, statelessness, occupation and violence, design offers a meaningful and achievable step towards a more peaceful tomorrow.
 What we choose to design, and how we choose to design can act as a bulwark against the hopelessness and desperation created by war.